Thaon di Revel-class patrol vessel: Indonesia

-In October 2023, Italy plans to export two ships to Indonesia.
-The ships to be sold would be among those that already being built for the Italian navy in order to accelerate delivery.
+In October 2023, Italy planned to export two ships to Indonesia.
+The ships to be sold would be among those already being built for the Italian navy in order to accelerate delivery.
 Transfer of technology and know-how would also included in the deal.

-The two ships named KRI Brawijaya (320) and KRI Prabu SIliwangi (321) are not equipped with any missile or torpedo but in a "Fitted For But Not With (FFBNW)" or "Light +" configuration to minimise cost.
-Missiles or torpedoes may be installed at a later stage, if ordered by the Indonesian defence ministry.

-In March 2024, Fincantieri and the Indonesian Ministry of Defence have signed a 1.18 billion euro contract for the supply of two PPA Units.
+In March 2024, Fincantieri and the Indonesian Ministry of Defence signed a 1.18 billion euro contract for the supply of two PPA Units.

-According to Janes, Indonesia borrowed US$1.25 billion funding from three European banks BNP Paribas (France), Credit Agricole (France) and SACE (Italy) to finance the purchase.
+According to Janes, Indonesia borrowed US$1.25 billion in funding from three European banks, BNP Paribas (France), Credit Agricole (France) and SACE (Italy), to finance the purchase.

 The Indonesian government named the two vessels as KRI Brawijaya (320) and KRI Prabu Siliwangi (321).
 The vessels were officially renamed on 29 January 2025.
-Brawijaya was set sail for Indonesia in July 2025 and arrived in Jakarta on 8 September 2025 and later will be based in Surabaya, with Prabu Siliwangi following in December 2025.
+Brawijaya arrived in Jakarta on 8 September 2025, with Prabu Siliwangi following on 26 March 2026.
+Both ships are based in Surabaya.

-The Indonesian navy is interested on upgrading both ships to the full configuration from its present "Light+" status where both ships are not equipped with any missile or torpedo.
-Fincantieri stated that such an upgrade could be done in Indonesia by collaborating with local shipyards, if the Indonesian defence ministry later decided to order missiles or torpedoes for the two ships.
+The Indonesian Navy is interested in upgrading both ships to the "Full" configuration from its present "Light+" configuration.
+Fincantieri stated that such an upgrade could be done in Indonesia through collaboration with local shipyards.
+In March 2026, the Indonesian Navy was considering whether to equip the ships with missiles from Italy, France, or Turkey.
+The additional onboard sensors that would be fitted to the ships are also under assessment.

 Potential exports

 Italy's latest proposal for the Hellenic Navy contains four s, a type designed for the Qatari Emiri Navy, and two Thaon di Revel-class multipurpose offshore ships.
-As of June 2022, the Hellenic Navy's focus seems to be on the Gowind class (French proposal) and the Doha class (Italian proposal).